Lombiq/Utility-Scripts/Readme.md

     - ExportLastCommitToGit: Exports the files changed in the last commit of a hg repo to a git repo as a patch.
 - SqlServer: A lot of scripts for common SQL Server tasks.
     - Get-DefaultSqlServerName: Gets the name of the default local SQL Server instance.
     - Import-BacpacToSqlServer: Imports a .bacpac file to a database on a local SQL Server instance.
 With the attached Registry file you can also add an Explorer context menu shortcut to it.
+Use the Docker version if you need that, but make sure to edit the `-ConnectionString` value first!
     - New-SqlServerDatabase: Creates a new database on the given SQL Server instance, after dropping it first if it already exists.
     - Test-SqlServer: Tests the connection to a local SQL Server instance.
     - Test-SqlServerDatabase: Checks whether the given database exists in a local SQL Server instance.